alexyorke/alexyorke.github.io/_posts/2025-09-13-monads-in-c-sharp-part-2-result-either.md

 In practice, `Result` is usually **success-biased**: `Map`/`Bind` operate on the success value and propagate the error unchanged.

-This turns error handling into an explicit value, so workflows stay linear and composable without hidden stack unwinding.

 It’s like `Maybe<T>`, except the failure case carries a typed reason instead of just “no value”.

 #### The Problem: Explicitness vs. Readability